AliImanifard/AliImanifard.github.io/experience.md

 **Period:** 2024 – _present_

 - **Instructor:** Prof. Dr. Seyed-Hasan Mirian-Hosseinabadi, Sharif University of Technology
-- Delivered individualized tutoring and comprehensive academic support to students by managing grading processes for a cohort of 30, developing and grading assignments, quizzes, and exams, and providing constructive feedback on their performance.
+- Delivered individualized tutoring and comprehensive academic support to students by managing **grading processes for a class of 30 students**, developing and grading assignments, quizzes, and exams, and providing constructive feedback on their performance.
 - Fostered a collaborative and engaging learning environment by mentoring students, addressing their inquiries and concerns regarding course material and assignments, and holding regular office hours for personalized support.
 - Effectively communicated course updates and essential information, consistently earning positive student feedback for my contributions as a teaching assistant.